kingsleyadam/local-abbfreeathome-hass/README.md

 The easiest way to add this custom integration is via HACS which the repo has been setup to support.
 With HACS setup on your Home Assistant installation you'll need to add this repo it as a [custom repository](https://www.hacs.xyz/docs/faq/custom_repositories/).

-Once added you'll be able to find it by searching for "Busch Jaeger/ABB Free@Home (Local API)".
+Once added you'll be able to find it by searching for "ABB-free@home".

 ### Manually

 1. Clone the code locally and copy all the files in `custom_components/abbfreeathome_ci` to your Home Assistant directory `./config/custom_components/abbfreeathome_ci`
 2. Restart Home Assistant
-3. You should be able to add a new integration "Busch Jaeger/ABB Free@Home (Local API)".
+3. You should be able to add a new integration "ABB-free@home".
 4. Follow the UI configuration to add the integration to your instance.

 ## Configuration

 ### Local API, Credentials

-Before you can setup this integration you must turn on the local API on your ABB Free@Home SysAP.
+Before you can setup this integration you must turn on the local API on your ABB-free@home SysAP.
 More information about the local api can be found on the ABB site [here](https://developer.eu.mybuildings.abb.com/fah_local).

 Navigate to: `SysAP Configuration` > `Settings` > `free@home - Settings` > `Local API` > `Activate Local API`